Monday, March 20, 2023

 First, make sure you have installed expo-build-properties.
 This is a prerequisite for the plugin to work.

-*Please note: We tested this against Expo SDK 49.
+*Please note: We tested this against Expo SDK 49 and 50.

 Then install the plugin, using your favourite package manager.